-Each council (NALFO, NPHC, Panhellenic Council, IFC, and Co-Ed Council) has recruitment processes specific to their council that are very different from one another.
+Each council (MGC, NPHC, Panhel, IFC, and Gen-Inc) has recruitment processes specific to their council that are very different from one another.

 Around 50% of all undergraduate students are members of Greek Letter organizations.

 Joining a fraternity or sorority comes with a financial commitment.
 Financial obligations differ among individual chapters, as well as whether you live in or out of a chapter house.
 Fraternities and sororities are entities that need membership dues in order to have social and programming events, deal with the upkeep of the physical plant if applicable, and support the recruitment of new members.
 In addition, members of a national organization must pay national dues as well as local chapter dues.

 If you are worried about the financial commitment of joining a Greek Letter organization, speak to the organization’s treasurer for more specific information.